 .
 Always fill the spa through the filter area.

 Once the spa is filled to the correct level attempt to power up the spa with the

 spa filter cartridges still removed.
 Verify that the spa controller completes its

 priming sequence and begins normal operation.
-Once normal operation has
+Once the normal operation has

 been verified turn mains power off, re-install filter cartridge(s) and restart spa.

-If you have questions about your spa controller, let us know by commenting below.
+If you have questions about your spa controller please contact us.